ingsis-group-6/snippet-infra/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'IngSis.snippet-infra' is invalid and this project uses 'IngSis.snippetinfra' instead.
+* The original package name 'ingsis.snippet-infra' is invalid and this project uses 'ingsis.snippetinfra' instead.

 # Getting Started